-OPD is developing more automated processes for tracking ALPR usage in connection with investigations - OPD and the City's IT Department are currently engaged in a multi-year new CAD/RMS implementation which will greatly improve this type of data tracking.
-More immediately, Furthermore, a new BOSS 4 system (see Section E below) will also allow for better use tracking.
+OPD has not historically quantified ALPR usage for vehicle stops, nor for later criminal investigations in a way that easily allows for impact analysis.
+However, OPD is developing more automated processes for tracking ALPR usage in connection with investigations - OPD and the City's IT Department are currently engaged in a multi-year new CAD/RMS implementation which will greatly improve this type of data tracking.
+More immediately, , a new BOSS 4 system (see Section E below) will also allow for better use tracking.

-OPD's Criminal Investigations Division (CID), in preparation for this report, has found several cases where ALPR license plate locational data was instrumental in the ultimate arrest and arraignment of at least two homicide suspects, and with the conviction of at least one of them; -(Appendix B attached to this report,).
-The following highlights specific felony cases from the year 2020 where ALPR played a pivotal role in supporting CID investigations.
+OPD's Criminal Investigations Division (CID), in preparation for this report, has found several cases where ALPR license plate locational data was instrumental in the ultimate arrest and arraignment of at least two homicide suspects, and with the conviction of at least one of them; Appendix B attached to this report, highlights specific felony cases from the year 2020 where ALPR played a pivotal role in supporting CID investigations.

-In the 15 felony cases identified (in Appendix B), where the age of the data was substantiated, the pie-chart below shows that the age of data (at the time it was queried by OPD CID investigators varied) varied from "1-30 days" to "7-12 months."
+In the 165 felony cases identified (in Appendix B), where the age of the data was substantiated, the pie-chart below shows that the age of data (at the time it was queried by OPD CID investigators varied) varied from "1-30 days" to "7-12 months."